Inch Fraction Calculator – Decimal to Inches

 How to Convert Inches to Fraction

-Separate the whole number from the decimal; these are the whole inches.
-Then, take the remaining portion of the decimal to the right of the decimal point and multiply it by the level of precision you need (e.g., 1/16, 1/32, or 1/64).
+First, separate the whole number from the decimal; these are the whole inches.
+Then, take the remaining portion of the decimal to the right of the decimal point and multiply it by the denominator of the level of precision you need (e.g., 1/16, 1/32, or 1/64).

 For instance, to round to the nearest 1/16, take the decimal portion and multiply it by 16.
-Then, round that to get the numerator of the inch fraction.
+Then, round the result to get the numerator of the inch fraction.

 Finally, place the numerator over the level of precision, 16 in this case.
 Then, put the fractional inches next to the whole inches for the final result.